“A Place for Everyone” is what we strive for as we welcome

 Lower level (elevator button 1): access to social hall.

-Middle level (elevator button 3): sanctuary, infant changing room and nursery, church offices and xxxxx lounge
+Middle level (elevator button 3): sanctuary, infant changing room and nursery, church offices and lounge

 Top level (elevator button 4): classrooms and music rooms